twoojoo/node-smart-queues/README.md

 ### File System Storage

 Will save the queue state in the provided file (will create it if it doesn't exist yet).
 The same file can be shared by multiple concurrent queues.
+If the file already exists it must be empty on the first run.

 ```typescript
 const queue = SmartQueue<number>("my-queue")